codedinc/simple_parser/README.md

 1. `tokens.jisonlex` defines the tokens produced by the lexer.
 2. `grammar.jison` is the grammar defining the syntax.
 It is compiled to `parser.js`.
-3. `test.js` uses the parser to parser and output to the console.
+3. `test.js` uses the parser to parse and output the results to the console.
 Modify this file.

 ## License